 Always Use a VPN over Public WiFi

 Using Public WiFi without a VPN is asking for trouble.
-It’s akin to publicly broadcasting your personal information.
+(This is such a basic concept, that maybe this should be moved to cybersecurity 101!)
+Using Public WiFi without a VPN is akin to publicly broadcasting your personal information.
 If you log into any account over public WiFi – be it Facebook, your bank, or your email – that information is available for anyone sophisticated enough to see it.

 What’s public WiFi?
 It’s the WiFi at your local coffee shop, hotel, or the airport.
 If you think you’re safe using WiFi at a conference that’s only accessible via a password, think again.
 I’ve gone to more conferences than I can count where WiFi login information – password included – is displayed on tabletops for everyone to see.
 If anyone can see the password, what’s the point of having a password!?